RobertDaleSmith/SNESpad/README.md

 1. [serial-print.ino](examples/serial-print/serial-print.ino) - Demonstrates how to use the SNESpad library to monitor all supported SNES peripherials over a USB serial monitor.

-2. [hid-gamepad.ino](examples/arduino-only/hid-gamepad/hid-gamepad.ino) - Demonstrates how to use the SNESpad library to create an Arduino HID USB gamepad.
+2. [hid-gamepad.ino](examples/picosdk-only/hid-gamepad/hid-gamepad.ino) - Demonstrates how to use the SNESpad library to create a RP2040 based HID USB gamepad.

 3. [hid-mouse.ino](examples/hid-mouse/hid-mouse.ino) - Demonstrates how to use the SNESpad library to convert a Super NES mouse to USB HID mouse device.